-The effective date of this Policy is August 20, 2019.
-This Policy applies to all Prohibited Conduct reported to have occurred on or after August 20, 2019.
-If the Prohibited Conduct reportedly occurred prior to August 20, 2019, then: (1) the report will be evaluated using definitions of misconduct contained in applicable university policies in effect on the date the reported Prohibited Conduct occurred; and (2) other aspects of the University's response to the report (e.g., investigation and resolution procedures) will be based on this Policy.
+The effective date of this Policy is August 14, 2020.
+This Policy applies to all Prohibited Conduct reported to have occurred on or after August 14, 2020.
+If the Prohibited Conduct reportedly occurred prior to August 14, 2020, then: (1) the report will be evaluated using definitions contained in applicable University policies in effect on the date the reported Prohibited Conduct occurred; and (2) other aspects of the University's response to the report (e.g., the grievance procedures) will be based on this Policy.

-1.2.4 Other University Policies
+1.2.4 Other University System Policies

-Except for University of Tennessee System Safety Policy 0575 (Programs for Minors) (policy.tennessee.edu/safety_policy/sa0575/) and as otherwise provided in this Policy, this Policy takes precedence over other University policies and procedures concerning Prohibited Conduct in the event of a conflict.
+Except for University of Tennessee System Safety Policy 0575 (Programs for Minors) (policy.tennessee.edu/safety\policy/sa0575/) and as otherwise provided in this Policy, this Policy takes precedence over other University policies and procedures concerning Prohibited Conduct in the event of a conflict.